-- Again launch the browser to see that it supports the web pages that consists VP9 videos.
+- Again launch the browser to see that it supports the web pages that consist of VP9 videos.

-After you turn on VP9 into edge you would be able run the videos having 4K resolution on this browser.
-This will not affect the data as the video will be compressed to the half of its original size.
-This means you can see the extra high resolution videos without spending on data.
+After you turn on VP9 into edge you would be able to run the videos having 4K resolution on this browser.
+This will not affect the data as the video will be compressed to half of its original size.
+This means you can see the extra high-resolution videos without spending on data.